OarisaR/Maya/README.md

 ---

-### 💬 RAG-Powered AI Chat
+### RAG-Powered AI Chat
-- Answers sourced exclusively from WHO, ACOG, NHS, and other verified clinical guidelines and health websites
+- Answers sourced exclusively from WHO, ACOG, CDC, NHS, and other verified clinical guidelines and health websites
 - Trimester-aware prompts — the system knows exactly where you are in your pregnancy and tailors responses accordingly
 - Streaming responses token-by-token for a fast, natural feel
-- Every answer comes with traceable citations (title, excerpt, source URL, relevance score)
+- Every answer comes with traceable citations
 - **Voice input** — speak your question instead of typing, fully supported as an alternative input method

 ---